devilry/devilry-userdoc/src/contact.rst

 Question and Answers forum
 ##########################

+Visit: `The Devilry Help Questions and Answers forum`_.

-We have a Question and Answer forum on Google Groups named `Devilry Help <devilryhelpforum>`_.
+We have a Question and Answer forum on Google Groups named Devilry Help.
 You can post anything on this forum, including:

 - help understanding Devilry --- no problem is to small for this forum